helion3/inspire-tree/README.md

 });
 ```

-Data objects must have at least a `title` property.
+Data objects must have at least a `text` property.
 Additional properties are listed below in "Node Configuration".

 ## API Docs